Intransitive verbs, does that ring a bell?

 Because “I stood the bar” makes no sense, we can assume “stood” is intransitive.

 Typically, verbs are either transitive or intransitive, although they can sometimes be both in different contexts.
 The technical term for this property of verbs is “transitivity.”

-Without going into too much detail, the main difference in the two types of verb is that transitive verbs require direct objects but intransitive verbs cannot have them.
+Without going into too much detail, the main difference between the two types of verbs is that transitive verbs require direct objects, but intransitive verbs cannot have them.